litmuschaos/v1-litmus-docs/docs/azure-disk-loss.md

 ## Prerequisites

 - Ensure that Kubernetes Version > 1.15
-- Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
+- Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in the operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `azure-disk-loss` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/kube-aws/azure-disk-loss/experiment.yaml)
+- Ensure that the `azure-disk-loss` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
+If not, install from [here](https://hub.litmuschaos.io/api/chaos/master?file=charts/kube-aws/azure-disk-loss/experiment.yaml)
 - Ensure that you have sufficient Azure access to update the VM properties.
 - We will use azure [ file-based authentication ](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authorization#use-file-based-authentication) to connect with the instance using azure GO SDK in the experiment.
-For generating auth file run `az ad sp create-for-rbac --sdk-auth > azure.auth` Azure CLI command.
+For generating auth file, run `az ad sp create-for-rbac --sdk-auth > azure.auth` Azure CLI command.
 - Ensure to create a Kubernetes secret having the auth file created in the step in `CHAOS_NAMESPACE`.
-A sample secret file looks like:
+A sample secret file looks like this:

 ```yaml
 apiVersion: v1